Godfrey Miyanda

-Godfrey Miyanda (born 1944) is a Zambian politician and former military figure.
+Godfrey Miyanda (born 4 December 1944) is a Zambian politician and former military figure.
 In 1993, he served as the fifth vice-president of Zambia under Frederick Chiluba's administration.
-Miyanda professes to be a born-again Christian.
-He is married to Angela Miyanda.
-They have four children.

 Early life

 Miyanda begun his early schooling in Kitwe at Kitwe Main School.
 He later attended Buseko and Kawama Primary schools in Kitwe.
 He later attended Katete and Munali secondary schools up to form five.
 He also attended a one year part-time course in Business Management at Evelyn Hone College of Higher Education.

 Career

 Miyanda was a career soldier.
 He attended an officers course at Mons Officer Cadet School in Aldershot, England.
 He did further training at Hythe in Kent and another course at Warminster in England.
 He attended a Staff Officers course in Canada in 1968.

 Miyanda has attended several leadership courses and programmes.
 He has held several positions in the Army, including Platoon Commander, Emplaning, Intelligence Officer, Adjutant, Battalion Second-In-Command, Battalion Commander, General Staff Officer Grade One, and Colonel General Staff at Army Headquarters.
 His last position in the Army was Chief of Logistics.
 Miyanda established the Zambia Military Academy, being its first head at Kohima Barracks based in Kabwe, Central Province.
 His contemporaries in military training include General Kingsley Chinkuli, Zambia's first black army chief, General Benjamin Mibenge, late Colonel Patrick Kafumukache, late General Christon Tembo, former Zambian vice president.

 He is a trained Caterpillar salesman, having attended intensive earth-moving science and sales courses in Nairobi, Kenya and Malaga, Spain.
 He learnt to operate most Caterpillar earth moving equipment.
 He is also a qualified Public Service Vehicle Driver.
 In 1980, Miyanda was dismissed from the army by Kenneth Kaunda for involvement an alleged coup plot.
 He was blacklisted for many years and drove a taxi cab.
 He was subsequently cleared of all the charges.